 Do you love to stand-up paddle board (SUP)?
 Are you a fan of a great party and a chance to grab a broomstick (or paddle) and dress like a witch with a group of fun-loving, fabulous women?
-Would you like to support those who live and work on Cape Cod?
-Now in its third year, Witches on the Water is a new Cape Cod nonprofit dedicated to harnessing the magic and power of local women who care about affecting change in their community and supporting those in need.
-The Witches on the Water fundraising event is an early October group paddle on Oyster Pond in Chatham, followed by a fantastic party featuring live music, local food trucks, and a chance to win great raffle prizes (including a SUP board).
-Did I mention that you get to dress like a witch?
+Then Witches on the Water needs you!
+This fabulous Cape Cod nonprofit, in it’s fourth year, is dedicated to harnessing the magic and power of local women who care about affecting change in their community and supporting those in need.

 How Does Witches on the Water support the Cape Community?

 Each year the Witches on the Water Board of Directors choose a beneficiary charity from among the many nonprofits that support Cape Cod residents and their families.
 This year Witches on the Water has cast their fundraising spell for Cape Abilities, another worthy non-profit that supports individuals with disabilities on Cape Cod by educating, counseling, and providing residential, therapeutic, social and employment assistance that empower individuals to achieve meaningful and valued roles in the community.